JananiPSrinivasan/processorDesign/mips/README.md

 # MIPS SoC for IRIS Classification using Feedforward Neural Network

-This project involves designing a System-on-Chip (SoC) with a flexible MIPS processor, an on-chip neural network accelerator, DMA engines, and bootloader logic for deploying a quantized IRIS dataset model.
+This project involves designing a System-on-Chip (SoC) with a simple pipelined MIPS processor, an on-chip neural network accelerator, and bootloader logic for deploying a quantized IRIS dataset model.
 The system supports weight loading from SPI flash and real-time inference on FPGA or ASIC platforms.

 The project initially began with a simple Verilog prototype.
 Based on that experience, the architecture is now being rewritten in **SystemVerilog** to take advantage of enhanced modeling, debugging, and modular design.

----

 ## Phase 1: ML Model Development and Quantization

-### Dataset Preparation
-- Dataset: IRIS (150 samples, 4 features, 3 classes)
-- Normalize feature values to [0, 1]
-- Split into training and test sets

 ### Neural Network Design
-- Architecture: Input (4) → Hidden (e.g., 8 or 16) → Output (3)
+- Architecture: Input (4) → Hidden (5) → Output (3)
 - Activation Functions:
   - Hidden: ReLU
   - Output: Softmax

 ### Training and Quantization
-- Framework: PyTorch or TensorFlow
+- Framework: TensorFlow
-- Target accuracy: ≥ 95% before quantization
 - Quantize weights and activations to 8-bit fixed-point (INT8)
-- Post-quantization accuracy goal: ≥ 90%
-- Export weights in `.hex` or `.mif` format for hardware
+- Export weights in `.hex`  format for hardware

-### Fixed-Point Design
-- Choose format (e.g., Q4.4, Q2.6)
-- Apply saturation and rounding
-- Generate MAC-friendly weight layout

----

 ## Phase 2: SoC Architecture and Memory Design

 ### Processor Core
 - **MIPS pipelined processor** (5-stage: IF → ID → EX → MEM → WB)
 - Written in **SystemVerilog**
-- Supports optional custom instructions

 ### Memory Subsystem
-- DDR/LPDDR for program/data storage
-- Simple cache (direct-mapped or 2-way set associative)
+- Simple cache (direct-mapped)
 - On-Chip SRAM Buffers:
   - Store input features, model weights, and intermediate activations
   - Implemented using dual-port RAMs